kruhc/trekbuddy/README.md

 - Sun/Oracle WTK toolkit (2.5.2_01 works ok)
 - Android SDK (versions 14 and 26), Android ANT+ SDK

+Building on Linux was never attempted (there are very likely Windows paths and tools references left in build files).

 __The sources contains Antenna preprocessor directives__.
 Used Antenna 1.0.2 (you need `antenna-bin-1.0.2.jar` in `lib` folder), other version may NOT work.

-Building on Linux was never attempted (there are very likely Windows paths and tools references left in build files).
+Build helper tools:
+`ant -f build-tools.xml

 ### Android
 Building APK:

 1. build `microemulator` core modules - go to `externals/microemulator`and execute `build-ant.bat`
 This is only needed once, or of course when you make a change in either `cldc`, `midp`, `microemu-javase` or `microemu-extensions\microemu-jsr-75` module.

 2. build language resources you want to include in the package by using either res-ascii or res-utf8 script, eg. `res-ascii.bat en en` or `res-utf8 fr fr` (first param can be full locale but it must match file suffix in `res-lang` folder).
 English res file should always be included in the package.

-3. build 'android' target by running `build.bat public android`
+3. build 'android' target by running `build.bat public android`  (check that ANT_HOME and JAVA_HOME in `build.bat` match your system)
 You should find `trekbuddy.apk` in `dist\public\android` folder.
 The APK will be unsigned unless you provide signing key (see 'sign' target in `externals/microemulator/microemu-android/build-trekbuddy.xml`).
 If the build fails, check `dist/public/android/build.log`.